F.48. pgpro_scheduler

 Note that for all the executed jobs, the pg_stat_activity view will still show the name of the database superuser, which is used by the background worker.

-F.46.1.
+F.48.1.
 Installation and Setup

 Add

-to the shared_preload_libraries parameter in thepostgresql.conf
+pgpro_schedulerto the shared_preload_libraries parameter in thepostgresql.conffile:shared_preload_libraries = 'pgpro_scheduler'

 Create the

-extension using the following query:CREATE EXTENSION pgpro_scheduler;
+pgpro_schedulerextension using the following query:CREATE EXTENSION pgpro_scheduler;

 Make sure to create the

-extension for each database you are planning to use.
+pgpro_schedulerextension for each database you are planning to use.

-Once you complete the installation and setup, configure pgpro_scheduler
+Once you complete the installation and setup, configure pgpro_scheduler for your database.

-F.46.2.
+F.48.2.
 Configuration

-You must have superuser rights to configure pgpro_scheduler
+You must have superuser rights to configure pgpro_scheduler.

 Specify the names of the databases for which you need to schedule jobs, in the comma-separated format:

-'To control the workload in your system, set the maximum number of background workers that can run simultaneously on each database:
+schedule.database= 'database1,database2'To control the workload in your system, set the maximum number of background workers that can run simultaneously on each database:

-= 5Optionally, set the number of background workers available for one-time job execution:
+schedule.max_workers= 5Optionally, set the number of background workers available for one-time job execution:

-= 3By default, two background workers for one-time jobs are available.
+schedule.max_parallel_workers= 3By default, two background workers for one-time jobs are available.
 These workers are not included into the

-for the changes to take effect:SELECT
+pg_reload_conf()for the changes to take effect:SELECT

 Important

-variable, make sure to leave enough workers for the rest of the system as other subsystems may also use background workers.
-The schedule.max_workers
+When setting the schedule.max_workers variable, make sure to leave enough workers for the rest of the system as other subsystems may also use background workers.
+The schedule.max_workers value cannot exceed the total number of workers enabled by the max_worker_processes Postgres Pro variable.

-can use up to 19 workers at peak times: one worker is supervising the system, two workers are monitoring the two databases, and each database uses five workers for job scheduling and three workers for running one-time jobs.
+The pgpro_scheduler extension starts a separate background worker for the system, each database, and each executed job.
+For example, if you work with two databases and set the maximum number of workers and parallel workers to 5 and 3, respectively, pgpro_scheduler can use up to 19 workers at peak times: one worker is supervising the system, two workers are monitoring the two databases, and each database uses five workers for job scheduling and three workers for running one-time jobs.
 If all background workers are busy, the jobs will wait for the next available worker.
 Scheduled and one-time jobs have separate job queues.

 If required, you can later change the number of workers.
 The running jobs will not be affected.

-from the command line.
+You can also dynamically configure pgpro_scheduler from the command line.
 In this case, you can set different number of workers for different databases:

-is configured, enable it on your system, as follows:
+Once pgpro_scheduler is configured, enable it on your system, as follows:

 SELECT schedule.enable();

-is ready to use, and you can start scheduling jobs as explained in Section F.46.3.1 and Section F.46.3.2.
+If this function returns true, pgpro_scheduler is ready to use, and you can start scheduling jobs as explained in Section F.48.3.1 and Section F.48.3.2.

 Note

-is not automatically restarted by default.
-To change this behavior, you can set the schedule.auto_enabled parameter to on
+If you restart the server, pgpro_scheduler is not automatically restarted by default.
+To change this behavior, you can set the schedule.auto_enabled parameter to on.

 See Also